 It can be useful to read about a similar metric Days of Working Capital.

 Lines of Credit

-The Company can borrow from banks for a short-term (usually 30 – 60 days) against a line of credit given by the bank.
-The same can be paid off once sales proceeds are collected from debtors.
+The company can borrow from banks for a short-term (usually 30 – 60 days) against a line of credit given by the bank.
+With cash inflow from the sales proceeds, the company can pay this off.

 Factoring or discounting of receivables can shorten the working capital cycle and generate cash, however, this is usually at a higher cost.

 Companies that may not be able to get a line of credit may look for a short-term working capital loan from a bank.

 Having brief knowledge of the sources of working capital financing, let us understand the nature of the working capital cycle:

 The nature or the length of the working capital cycle differs from business to business and varies among sectors.
 The working capital cycle in a manufacturing company as seen above in the example is usually positive as there is a time lag between the goods produced and goods sold (time is taken for inventory to convert to sales).
 However, there is a possibility of a negative working capital cycle in specific businesses.